yuvalRipkin/platformpilot/README.md

 ## Compliance considerations

-PlatformPilot is designed with Israeli banking regulatory requirements (Bank of Israel Directive 362) in mind.
+PlatformPilot is designed with security concerns in mind.
 This is a design-time constraint that shapes infrastructure decisions, not a compliance certification.

 | Requirement | Implementation |
 |---|---|